MENU

 After consulting with the stakeholders, we categorized the list of tasks in the order of importance.

-We brainstormed a lot of ideas and critiqued them with the team.
-After critiquing, we finalized the top two ideas that best aligned with the stakeholders' requirements.
+We brainstormed 10+ solutions and critiqued them with the team.
+After critiquing, we finalized the top two ideas that aligned best with our requirements.

-2. Presenting tasks based on their complexity (number of steps)
+2. Show all tasks based on number of steps (Complexity-Based)

 To address the individual flaws of both solutions, we decided to combine them so they could complement each other effectively.

-In the new onboarding flow we present a few small but important tasks first, then give them an option to continue or skip and fill the less important details later.
+In the new onboarding flow we present a few small but important tasks first, then present the less important ones with an option to do them later.

-Even with limited testing and no benchmark data, we saw clear improvements in task completion times and error rates which helped us validate our design decisions.
+We saw clear improvements in task completion times and drop-off rates which helped us validate our design decisions.

-No design is perfect, and with limited time, resources and knowledge, some aspects were not fully considered.
+No design is perfect, and with limited time and resources, some aspects were not fully considered.

 Deep Patel